By the end of this section, you will be able to:

 For his book on the Great Depression, Hard Times, author Studs Terkel interviewed hundreds of Americans from across the country.
 He subsequently selected over seventy interviews to air on a radio show that was based in Chicago.
 Visit Studs Terkel: Conversations with America to listen to those interviews, during which participants reflect on their personal hardships as well as on national events during the Great Depression.

 BLACK AND POOR: AFRICAN AMERICANS AND THE GREAT DEPRESSION

 In cities, African Americans fared no better.
-Unemployment was rampant, and many whites felt that any available jobs belonged to whites first.
-In some Northern cities, whites would conspire to have African American workers fired to allow white workers access to their jobs.
-Even jobs traditionally held by black workers, such as household servants or janitors, were now going to whites.
-By 1932, approximately one-half of all black Americans were unemployed.
+Unemployment was rampant, and many White people felt that any available jobs should first go to them.
+In some Northern cities, White employees would conspire to have African American workers fired to allow White workers access to their jobs.
+Even jobs traditionally held by Black workers, such as household servants or janitors, were now going to White people.
+By 1932, approximately one-half of all Black Americans were unemployed.
 Racial violence also began to rise.
 In the South, lynching became more common again, with twenty-eight documented lynchings in 1933, compared to eight in 1932.
 Since communities were preoccupied with their own hardships, and organizing civil rights efforts was a long, difficult process, many resigned themselves to, or even ignored, this culture of racism and violence.
 Occasionally, however, an incident was notorious enough to gain national attention.

 Read Voices from Scottsboro for the perspectives of both participants and spectators in the Scottsboro case, from the initial trial to the moment, in 1976, when one of the women sued for slander.